Elizabeth A. Woodson 1922 Professor of Education & Child Study

 B.A., State University of New York, Binghamton

 Sam M. Intrator is professor and chair of the Education and Child Study Program and a member of the Urban Studies Program.
-He is the founding director of the Smith College Urban Educational Initiative and the co-founder of Project Coach, an innovative Smith-staffed out-of-school program that serves children and teenagers in Springfield, Mass.
+He is the founding director of the Smith College Urban Educational Initiative and the co-founder of Project Coach, an innovative Smith-staffed out-of-school program that serves children and teenagers in Springfield, Massachusetts.
 Intrator teaches courses in urban educational policy and youth development, and he prepares graduate and undergraduate students to teach adolescents through both in- and out-of-school placements.

-Intrator came to Smith in 1999 after more than a decade of teaching and administrative service in public schools in Brooklyn, Vermont and California.
+Intrator came to Smith in 1999 after more than a decade of teaching and administrative service in public schools in New York, Vermont and California.
 He believes that carefully designed programs (both in and out of school) led by engaged and committed adults working alongside youth can provide powerful opportunities for young people to acquire and develop personal, educational and social assets.
 To this end, his research and practice explore the question: Under what conditions do educational programs—both in the classroom and during out-of-school programs—genuinely matter to youth?
 Since youth most often cite the importance of a caring, committed and devoted adult as an essential variable in meaningful learning, Intrator also investigates ways to recruit, prepare and sustain high-quality teachers and out-of-school staff in education.